RudyMas/tigra_email/README.md

-# PHP Class Email for the Tiger Framework
+# PHP Class Email for the Tigra Framework

-This is the Class Email which is used by Tiger.
+This is the Class Email which is used by Tigra.

 ## Installation
 Install the package using composer.
 ```
-composer require tiger/email
+composer require tigra/email
 ```

 or by editing composer.json yourself and adding:
 ```
 "require": {
-    "tiger/email": "*"
+    "tigra/email": "*"
 }
 ```